Amending Transactions

 Transactions on Bank Reconciliations

-• If the transaction is on a saved Bank Reconciliation, deselect it before editing.
+• If the transaction is on a saved Bank Reconciliation, the Tran Date, GL and BI Codes can be edited.
+(Section 2 - Option Two)

-• If the bank is reconciled, an Admin user must first reverse the reconciliation.
+• To allow further editing, deselect it from the reconciliation.
+If the bank is reconciled, an Admin user must first reverse the reconciliation.

 Transactions from a Closed Period